Archduke Leopold of Austria (1823–1898): Life

-Archduke Leopold was the eldest son of Archduke Rainer Joseph of Austria and Princess Elisabeth of Savoy and a grandson of Leopold II, Holy Roman Emperor.
+Archduke Leopold was the eldest son of Archduke Rainer of Austria and Princess Elisabeth of Savoy and a grandson of Leopold II, Holy Roman Emperor.
 Leopold was born in 1823 in Milan, where his father served as Viceroy of Lombardy-Venetia from 1818 to 1848.
-Leopold's younger brother Rainer Ferdinand served as Austrian minister president from 1859 to 1861.
+Leopold's younger brother, also called Rainer, served as Austrian minister president from 1859 to 1861.
 Leopold followed his father in a military career, attaining the rank of Feldmarschall-leutnant (lieutenant general) in the Austrian Army.

-When Archduke Ferdinand Maximilian was preparing to accept the throne of Mexico in March 1864, Emperor Franz Josef I sent Leopold to Miramar to induce Maximilian to sign the Act of Renunciation.
+When Archduke Ferdinand Maximilian was preparing to accept the throne of Mexico in March 1864, Emperor Franz Joseph I sent Leopold to Miramar to induce Maximilian to sign the Act of Renunciation.
 The two cousins had never been on friendly terms, and Maximilian viewed Leopold as one of the archdukes who would benefit from the renunciation of his hereditary rights in Austria.
 Maximilian delayed signing the 'Family Compact', as it was called, until the visit of Franz Josef to Miramar on 9 April 1864.